Home » Dessert » Cinnamon Stewed Pears

 • Ladle or slotted spoon

-• Use different citrus – Try orange juice or zest in place of lemon for a more mellow, citrusy twist.
+• Use different citrus: Try orange juice or zest in place of lemon for an uplifting, citrusy twist.

 A person slices a pear on a wooden cutting board, with more pear slices, a bowl of water, and a small bowl of brown sugar nearby.